Make a Plan - To Succeed!

 - Express courier services for shipping to points beyond driving distance - establish a business account with UPS, FEDEX, DHL or other similar services to take advantages of volume discounts, etc.

-Here are links that can help you create a business plan:
+Here's some links that can help you create a business plan: